How to Choose the Best Freezer for Your Home

 Senior Home & Appliances Writer

 One thing to keep in mind as you shop is that freezers are basically big empty boxes and can be hard to organize.
-But some manufacturers are adding smart storage features—tiered bins, adjustable drawers and shelves—that make it easier to find what you’re looking for.
+But some manufacturers are adding smart storage features—tiered bins, adjustable drawers, and shelves—that make it easier to find what you’re looking for.

-Standalone Freezer Types
+Stand-Alone Freezer Types

 Chest Freezers

 Cons: Despite having hanging baskets, they can be harder to organize than upright models, and retrieving items buried near the bottom of the chest can be a reach.
-Their footprint is also larger than equivalent upright models.
+Their footprint is also larger than that of equivalent upright models.
 A 22-cubic-foot chest freezer takes up a 2x6-foot area vs. the 2½x2½-foot area of an upright of the same size.
 And most chest freezers need to be defrosted manually, which can be time-consuming.

-Price: From about $200 to $1,200.
+Price: From about $170 to $1,200.

 Upright Freezers

-Price: Usually higher than chest models, from $350 to $2,000.
+Price: Usually higher than chest models, from $450 to $2,100.

 Video Buying Guide